 - Vanilla extract - Enhances the flavor of your cake.

-- Eggs should be room temperature before beginning.
-Room temperature eggs blend seamlessly into the batter without leaving and streaks or lumps.
+Bring eggs to room temperature - Room temperature eggs blend seamlessly into the batter without leaving and streaks or lumps.
 To bring eggs to room temperature, place on the countertop 30 minutes before beginning.
 You can also place whole eggs into a bowl and cover with warm tap water.
 Using this method, your eggs will come to room temperature in about ten minutes.

 Homemade cakes are best served the same day they are baked for best flavor and texture.
 However, there are solutions if you need to make your cake a few days (or weeks) ahead of time.